 - Walk from Tower Hill Station to the Tower of London: Once you exit the underground, simply head straight towards the Thames River.
 The Tower of London lies just to the right of the Tower Bridge along the Thames River.

-Walking from Central London or City of London
+Walking from Central London or the City of London

 Claustrophobic?
 Want to save money on the far?
 The walk takes about 15 minutes and you can see many of London’s landmarks along the way, such as St Paul’s Cathedral, Borough Market and Southwark Bridge.